Angostura F.C.: History

 In 2017, Angostura ended the first stage of the tournament in second place with 45 points but placed third-from-bottom in the final stage with 13 points, performance which was bettered in 2019.
 In that season they ended on top of both the Apertura and Clausura tournaments but were eliminated in the knockout stages, losing to Gran Valencia in the Apertura semifinals and Universidad Central in the Clausura quarterfinals.

 In 2020 and 2021, they failed to advance to the final stages, while in the 2022 season Angostura ended in fourth place of the Centro-Occidental Group with 27 points, advancing to the following stage of the competition which they topped with 12 points and four wins.
 After beating Atlético La Cruz on penalties in the semifinals, Angostura defeated Academia Anzoátegui in the finals with a 4–2 aggregate score to win their first Segunda División title and achieve promotion to Primera División.

+Angostura managed to stay in Primera División for two seasons, reaching the Apertura semi-finals in 2024.
+Following the end of the 2024 season, it was reported that Angostura were negotiating a merger with Segunda División side Anzoátegui, with which the latter club would take Angostura's place in Primera División.
+On 14 January 2025, the Liga FUTVE stated that Anzoátegui would replace Angostura in the tournament, while Angostura would play in Segunda División as a result of this arrangement.
+Four days later, the Venezuelan Football Federation confirmed that Angostura had failed to comply with the financial requirements for a license to compete in the top tier, being relegated as a result.